-Score on criteria set forth in this RFP and assign a numerical score according to the scoring methodology listed below.
-Description Score The Proposer demonstrates several Significant Strengths and/or several Minor Strengths, has no Significant 5 The Proposer demonstrates several significant strengths and/of several whiter strengths, has no significant Weaknesses or no Minor Weaknesses regarding the following bullets: The Proposer's understanding of and approach to meeting the Project Goals.
+Score Description 5 The Proposer demonstrates several Significant Strengths and/or several Minor Strengths, has no Significant Weaknesses or no Minor Weaknesses regarding the following bullets: The Proposer's understanding of and approach to meeting the Project Goals.
 The Proposer's understanding of and approach to meeting the stated requirements and objectives of this scoring category.
 The Proposer communicates a commitment to quality for all phases of the Project.
 The Proposer's qualifications.
 The response supports an extremely strong expectation of successful Project performance if ultimately selected as the CM.
 4 The Proposer demonstrates several Minor Strengths and/or few Significant Strengths, has few Minor Weaknesses and no Significant Weaknesses regarding the following bullets: The Proposer's understanding of and approach to meeting the Project Goals.
 The Proposer's understanding of and approach to meeting the stated requirements and objectives of this scoring category.
 The Proposer communicates a commitment to quality for all phases of the Project.
 The Proposer's qualifications.
 The possibility exists that if selected, the Proposer may offset the Weakness of the response with their strengths.
 However, their minor weakness could slightly affect the success of the Project.
 3 The Proposer demonstrates several Minor Strengths and no Significant Strengths, has several Minor Weaknesses and few Significant Weaknesses regarding the following bullets: The Proposer's understanding of and approach to meeting the Project Goals.
 The Proposer's understanding of and approach to meeting the stated requirements and objectives of this scoring category.
 The Proposer communicates a commitment to quality for all phases of the Project.
 The Proposer's qualifications.
 The possibility exists that if selected, the Proposer's Weaknesses could have an adverse effect on the success of the Project.
 2 The Proposer demonstrates few Minor Strengths and no Significant Strengths, has several Minor Weaknesses and/or several Significant Weaknesses that demonstrate deficiency regarding the following bullets: The Proposer's understanding of and approach to meeting the Project Goals.
 The Proposer's understanding of and approach to meeting the stated requirements and objectives of this scoring category.
 The Proposer communicates a commitment to quality for all phases of the Project.
 The Proposer's qualifications.
 It is probable that if selected, the Proposer's Weaknesses will have an adverse effect on the success of the Project.
 1 The Proposer demonstrates no Minor Strengths and no Significant Strengths, has several Minor Weaknesses and/or several Significant Weaknesses regarding the following bullets: The Proposer's understanding of and approach to meeting the Project Goals.
 The Proposer's understanding of and approach to meeting the stated requirements and objectives of this scoring category.
 The Proposer communicates a commitment to quality for all phases of the Project.
 The Proposer's qualifications.
-The response supports a strong expectation that if selected, the Proposer's Weakness will negatively impact the pursuit of the Project Goals.